chaos-mesh/rfcs/text/2021-12-29-openapi-to-typescript-api-client-and-forms.md

 Here is another case, what if a chaos doesn't have an action?
 Like `KernelChaos` and `TimeChaos`.

-This Chaos will output `export default shared` directly.
+This Chaos will output an empty actions array `export const actions = []` as a placeholder.

 #### Non-primitive type